 Explore Sri Lanka on this classic itinerary.
 Starting in Colombo, you will take in the city's key sites and then travel to the rock fortress of Sigiriya and the Dambulla cave temple with a stop at the Pinnawala Elephant Orphanage en route.
 Travel to Kandy and enjoy a visit to a historic Buddhist temple and then watch a fascinating cultural show.
-Spend some time in the hill country scenery of Nuwara Eliya and then head to the southwestern coast and relax on the beaches of Beruwala with a day trip to see the Dutch fortress in Galle before heading back to Colombo to end your tour.
+Spend some time in the hill country scenery of Nuwara Eliya and then head to the coast and relax on the beaches of Hikkaduwa with a day trip to see the Dutch fortress in Galle before heading back to Colombo to end your tour.

 This trip is designed to showcase what is possible.
 Contact us to customize this trip just for you.